 Unheimlich

-Sigmund Freud in his essay Unheimlich, written in 1919, studies the etymology of the word heimlich, whose meaning goes from domestic, usual, secluded to hidden, secret, and almost merges with its opposition – unheimlich, sinister.
-Freud comes to the conclusion that it is something common, everyday that is sinister.
+Sigmund Freud in his essay Unheimlich, written in 1919, studies the etymology of the word heimlich, whose meaning goes from domestic, usual, secluded to hidden, secret, and almost merges with its opposition — unheimlich, sinister.
+Freud concludes that it is something common, every sinister day.

 Looking at the tragic events of the last year in the post-Soviet area I'm questioning: where do all these national-patriotic ideas that provoke wars come from?
 Where is the nostalgia of the lost grandeur hiding?
 Probably, one should follow Freud and search for the sinister (unheimlich) in the domestic, usual, secluded.